Brian1011/Brian1011/README.md

 ![Software developer](https://pbs.twimg.com/profile_banners/1483380654846926848/1671131816/600x200)

 ### Brief introduction
-My name is Brian Mutinda a software engineer from Nairobi Kenya with over 3 years experience.
+My name is Maingi Brian a software engineer from Nairobi Kenya with over 3 years experience.
 I develop mobile applications for both Android and iOS applications.

 You can view some of my projects [here on my portfolio](https://brianmutinda.netlify.com)